YashdalfTheGray/dotfiles/README.md

 ### Cool.
 How do I run it?

+You can just run it by pulling `docker run --rm -it --name <container_name> yashdalfthegray/devenv`.

 You can pull down this repository and just run `docker build -t <image_name> .` which will build an image out of the files.
 You'll need the internet to build the image.
 Then running a `docker run --rm -it --name <container_name> <image_name>:latest` will run the container.

 The container will print out a message to tell you the all of the things that you can configure before getting started working on the container itself.